niplav/site/notes.md

 might be handleable by careful pruning, or prioritized search), AI systems could have larger (perhaps vastly larger?) working memories.

-The standard rejoinder here is that evolution has optimized human brains really really hard, and our current technology is usually 2-6 orders of magnitude worse than what evolution has come up with.
+The standard rejoinder here is that evolution has optimized human brains really really hard, and our current technology is usually 2-6 orders of magnitude worse than what evolution has come up with<!--TODO: find Christiano investigation into this-->.
 But if we believe that error-corrected computation is quite rare in biology, then this opens up a new niche to make progress in, similar to how there are no plants in space because they couldn't evolve rocket-like tech and transparent shells that were resistant enough in vacuum.